wmo-im/wis2box-training/documentation/docs/practical-sessions/downloading-and-finding-data-from-wis2.md

 ```

 !!! note
-    pywiscat is pre-installed on the local training environment, but can be installed from anywhere with `pip3 pywiscat`
+    pywiscat is pre-installed on the local training environment, but can be installed from anywhere with `pip3 install pywiscat`

 ```bash
 pywiscat wis2 search